magnate3/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 ### Terms

-baremetal

-kernel, kernel binary, kernel image
+baremetal; kernel; kernel binary; kernel image

 ## Dev environment

-### Host OS
+This is where you develop kernel code.

+We have configured departmental server(s) for you to use.
+See [here](../../ssh-proxy.md).
+You can develop on your local machine and test on the servers.

+Alternatively, you may do everything on your local machine, here are suggestions:

-- Linux: Ubuntu 18.04
+- Linux.
+Recommended: Ubuntu 20.04 LTS.
-- Windows: WSL
+- Windows: WSL or WSL2.
+See [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10#:~:text=To%20check%20your%20version%20and,command%20in%20Windows%20Command%20Prompt).
-- OS X: (??)
+- OS X: (likely HomeBrew is needed.
+Not tested)

 ### Toolchain

-Use the one provided by Ubuntu.
-Save the hassle from compiling from source, etc.
+These are compiler, linker, etc. for us to generate the kernel code.
+Use the one provided by Ubuntu

 ```
 $ sudo apt install gcc-aarch64-linux-gnu

 $ aarch64-linux-gnu-gcc --version
-aarch64-linux-gnu-gcc (Ubuntu/Linaro 7.5.0-3ubuntu1~18.04) 7.5.0
+aarch64-linux-gnu-gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0
 ```

-## Platform Setup
+## Test Platform

+This is where you run the kernel code.

 ### Approach 1: the real hardware